alan-wkm/Daily-Leetcode-POTD/README.md

 # Daily Leetcode POTD

-Queries Leetcode GraphQL as well as populate Telegram with the corresponding Leetcode Question.
+Queries Leetcode GraphQL as well as populate Telegram ([link ](https://t.me/+KukNOrH9lgI0YmNl)) with the corresponding Leetcode Question.

 There is a file which automatically fetches LeetCode's Daily Problem of the Day and creates a Python starter file for users to quickly begin working on the solution.